UN-SPIDER: Organization and structure

 In its resolution 61/110 of 14 December 2006, the United Nations General Assembly agreed to establish UN-SPIDER as a new United Nations programme, with the following mission statement: "Ensure that all countries and international and regional organizations have access to and develop the capacity to use all types of space-based information to support the full disaster management cycle".
 In doing so, UN-SPIDER aims at three goals: being a gateway to space information for disaster management support; serving as a bridge to connect the disaster management and space communities; and being a facilitator of capacity-building and institutional strengthening.

 UN-SPIDER has three offices in Vienna, Austria, in Bonn, Germany and in Beijing, China.

 The UN-SPIDER Vienna office is located at UNOOSA's headquarters in the Vienna International Centre.
-Its staff members are in charge of general UN-SPIDER coordination, fund-raising, Regional Support Office (RSO) coordination and Technical Advisory Support.
+Its staff members are in charge of general UN-SPIDER coordination, fund-raising, regional support office (RSO) coordination and technical advisory support.
 The office is supported by the government of Austria.

-The UN-SPIDER Bonn Office was established in October 2007 with the support from the German Federal Ministry of Economics and Technology (BMWi) and the German Aerospace Center (DLR).
-The UN-SPIDER Bonn Office is responsible for UN-SPIDER's knowledge management.
+The UN-SPIDER Bonn office was established in October 2007 with the support of the German Federal Ministry of Economics and Technology (BMWi) and the German Aerospace Center (DLR).
+The UN-SPIDER Bonn office is responsible for UN-SPIDER's knowledge management.
 The goal is to make sure that all relevant information is easily accessible and disseminated to all stakeholders in the areas of disaster management and emergency and humanitarian response.
 This is done mainly via UN-SPIDER's Knowledge Portal, which is managed by the Bonn staff.
-The Bonn Office is also dealing with Technical Advisory Support in Latin America and the Caribbean.
+The Bonn office is also dealing with technical advisory support in Latin America and the Caribbean.

 The Beijing office opened on November 9, 2010, and is supported by the government of the People's Republic of China.
-The Beijing Office is mainly dealing with Technical Advisory Support in the Asia and Pacific region and the coordination of UN-SPIDER's network of National Focal Points.
+The Beijing office is mainly deals with technical advisory support in the Asia and Pacific region and the coordination of UN-SPIDER's network of national focal points.